jdowning27/CS4500-Software-Development/Fish/README.md

 ## Software Components
 ![Class Diagram](https://i.imgur.com/nTRzWTd.png)
 ### Board
-The Game Board has a two-dimensional array of Tile objects, and calls functions in the Tile class such as `create_hole`, and `set_fish` during Board construction.
+The Game Board has a two-dimensional array of Tile objects, and represents a hexagonal game board for Fish.
+The coordinate system is described below.
 ### Hexagonal Board Coordinate System
 ```
 # Example of a 4 row, 3 column board